CompTIA SY0-701 Exam Questions

 Explanation:

-D) Browser warning about privacy is informational; sanitization does not address certificate or privacy warnings.
+D) Incorrect — a browser security warning about TLS/HTTPS; sanitization does not address certificate warnings or TLS-related issues.

 1. Smishing